 Västerlånggatan Street in Gamla Stan has good antique shops, while Kungsgatan is home to the Drottninggatan pedestrian mall.
 The renowned Gallerian shopping centre in Sergels Torg has a variety of high-street and brand-name outlets to browse through, and nearby department stores include NK and Åhléns.
 The PUB department store is located in Hötorget.

-However, much of Sweden's pop-cultural influence is designed and sold on Södermalm Island, in a little area known as SOFO, "south of Folkungagtan".
+However, much of Sweden's pop-cultural influence is designed and sold on Södermalm Island, in a little area known as SOFO.
 SOFO is home to some of the most impressive boutique and concept stores to be found anywhere in the world, where shoppers can delight in minimalist, edgy Swedish fashion, or find organic, local cosmetics.
-But don't be fooled by some of the high prices, SOFO is for the youth and is home to plenty of to plenty of well-priced vintage stores where some interesting classics can be had on the cheap.
+But don't be fooled by some of the high prices, SOFO is for the youth and is home to plenty of well-priced vintage stores where some interesting classics can be had on the cheap.

 Become our Stockholm Travel Expert